CongducPham/LowCostLoRaGw/Arduino/README.md

 **`Arduino_LoRa_Simple_DHT`** shows how a more elaborated digital sensor such as the DHT22 (also known as AM2302) can be used.
 Code for DHT sensor is provided by the DHT library by Adafruit.
 This example therefore shows how you can use libraries provided by third-parties which is most likely the approach that you will use if you need to support a new physical sensor.
 Note that the DHT code can also be used for the AM2305 sensor.
 One advantage of the AM2305 is that it usually comes in an outdoor casing which make it suitable for outdoor and real-world deployment scenarios.
 Note that as it is a very simple example, only one physical measure is provided.
 In the example, it is the temperature even if the DHT22 sensor can provide both temperature and humidity.
 The sensor is connected on pin A0 and is powered with digital pin 9.

 **`Arduino_LoRa_temp`** ends the simple temperature example serie.
 It illustrates a more complex example with AES encryption and the possibility to send LoRaWAN packet.
 It can also open a receive window after every transmission to wait for downlink message coming from the gateway (to do so, uncomment `#define WTH_RCVW`).
 The template shows for instance how an '/@Ax#' command from the gateway can be parsed to set the node's address to 'x'.
 It can serve as a template for a more complex LoRa IoT device with actuation capability on downlink packets from the gateway.
-The sensor is connected on pin A0 and is powered with digital pin 9.
+The sensor is connected on pin A0 and is powered with digital pin 9. `Arduino_LoRa_temp` has been extended to provide a limited support of LoRaWAN.
+Refer to section `LoRaWAN example and support` for more information.

 **`Arduino_GPS_Parser_GGA`** is a very simple GPS example used to introduce the usage of GPS sensor modules.
 GPS modules are very popular sensors as geolocalization capabilities are quite attractive in IoT applications.
 Besides, these modules are becoming less and less expansive as a GPS module can be bought for about 5€ now (for instance the well-known UBlox 6M/7M/M8N modules).
 The program constantly reads data from the GPS serial (`gps_serial`) and will try to decode GPGGA messages.
 This example can served as a basis for a tracking device that parses in a very light-weight manner the GPGGA NMEA message.
 Once a fix is obtained, the GPGGA message will provide localization data and the program will convert the latitude and longitude into decimal degree that can directly be copied/pasted into GoogleMap for instance.